 In 2021 Smartrak had the opportunity to survey several Victorian fleet managers about their thoughts on EVs.
 While some had already made the switch to EVs, others were still watching to see how the space evolves.
 One of the recurring topics raised had to do with range anxiety.

-While we have touched on the topic of range anxiety frequently, it is still something that is a major sticking point many when it comes to EV adoption.
+While we have touched on the topic of range anxiety frequently, it is still something that is a major sticking point for many when it comes to EV adoption.
 This is despite the fact that trip data highlights that the average daily driving distance is 36.4km in Australia and 29km in New Zealand.
 These distances illustrate that five days’ use could easily be covered with a single weekly charge for any modern EV.

 While in many cases EV range is more than sufficient, we do understand that it is still a major concern preventing organisations from transitioning their fleets to zero emission vehicles.
 But rather than adopting a ‘wait and see’ approach, hybrid vehicles can provide a stepping stone that paves the way towards a zero-emission fleet.

 How hybrid vehicles can offer a staged approach to zero emissions

 Hybrid vehicles offer an alternative to organisations still hesitant on transitioning to EVs.
 While they are not zero emission vehicles, in nearly all circumstances they are a much greener alternative, as hybrids generally emit far fewer CO2 emissions than traditional vehicles.

 This provides a unique opportunity for organisations.
 As vehicles reach the end of their tenure, organisations can—where appropriate— switch over to hybrids.
 This does several things.

 First, it starts you on the path towards zero emissions.
 For every internal combustion engine (ICE) vehicle replaced with a hybrid, your fleet emissions will reduce.
 This could be a real boon for fleet managers that have emissions targets to hit; you’ll achieve your emission reduction targets while gaining more time to decide how EVs fit into your fleet.